-Board of Trustees September 13, 2013 Page 3
+Board of Trustees October 19, 2015 Page 3

 Given the purpose and use of the different assumptions, different results are not uncommon.
-Under the actuarial standards of practice, the current assumed rate of return for valuation purposes falls within the reasonable range and therefore meets the requirements of those standards.
+Under the current actuarial standard of practice, the current assumed rate of return for valuation purposes is reasonable and therefore meets the requirements of those standards.